-Mission: To deliver prompt and quality services through committed professionals pursuing a well balanced socio-economic development to meet the needs and fulfill the aspirations of people in the Dzongkhag.
+Mission: To deliver prompt and quality services through committed professionals pursuing a well-balanced socio-economic development to meet the needs and fulfill the aspirations of people in the Dzongkhag.

 Punakha Dzongkhag is situated in western Bhutan, bordered by Gasa to the north, Thimphu to the west and Wangduephodrang to the east and south.
 The Dzongkhag is located at an altitude ranging from 1100-2500 m above sea level.
-Untill 1955, Punakha served as the winter capital of Bhutan.
+Until 1955, Punakha served as the winter capital of Bhutan.
 Currently, it serves as the winter residence for the Central Monastic Body.

 The Dzongkhag is administratively divided into eleven gewogs, namely Baarp, Chhubu, Dzomi, Goenshari, Guma, Kabjisa, Lingmukha, Shengana, Talo, Toepisa and Toedwang.